cryotools/cosipy/README.md

   * Python 3.6.5 on Ubuntu 18.04
   * Anaconda 3 64-bit (Python 3.6.3) on CentOS Linux 7.4
   * CLUSTER Innsbruck

-## Needed python modules (with an anaconda installtion, they might be already installed):
+##Needed Python modules (with an anaconda installtion, they might be already installed):
 * numpy
 * xarray
 * netcdf4